Dhanabhuti: Northern affiliation

-It has also been proposed that the term "Sugana" refers to the Buddhist kingdom of Srughna or Sughana in Punjab, modern Sugh, and that Dhanabhuti was one of its important kings, who, besides building magnificent stupas in his capital city, also made some of the most important donations for the building of the toranas and railings at Bharhut.
+It has also been proposed that the term "Sugana" refers to the Buddhist kingdom of Srughna or Sughana in Haryana, modern Sugh, and that Dhanabhuti was one of its important kings, who, besides building magnificent stupas in his capital city, also made some of the most important donations for the building of the toranas and railings at Bharhut.
 Alexander Cunningham, the discoverer of Bharhut, was the initial proponent of this view.
 In his opinion, this explained why the eastern gateway was exclusively inscribed with mason's marks in Kharoshthi, a typical script of the northwest of the subcontinent, by opposition to the local Brahmi script, as Dhanabhuti would have sent some of his artists from the northwest to work on the sculpting of the gateways.
 Cunningham further suggested that king Amoghabhuti, from the same general period and location, and who shares a similar name ending with Dhanabhuti, was from the same regnal line.

 Railing

 There is another inscription on a railing of the southwest quadrant.
 This inscription confirms that Dhanabhuti was a king, although probably not a king of the Sunga dynasty.
-He was probably either a tributary of the Sungas, or a ruler in a neighbouring territory, such as Kosala or Panchala.
+He was probably either a tributary of the Sungas, or a ruler in a neighbouring territory, such as Kosala or Panchala:

 A last inscription seems to mention Dhanabhuti at Bharhut, but the inscription is defaced.

 Mathura inscription

 The inscription at Mathura records the donation of railings and a gateway to the Buddhists samgha.
 It is now lost.
 The Dhanabhuti in the Mathura inscription could be the same person as King Dhanabhuti in the Bharhut inscription, about 322 kilometers away, and this could suggest some cultural, religious and artistic connection between the two areas.

 Again, this inscription suggests that Dhanabhuti was probably not a Sunga king, as the Indo-Greeks were likely ruling Mathura at the time the inscription was made: they are thought to have ruled the area of Mathura between 185 BCE-85 BCE, as suggested by literary, numismatic and epigraphical evidence such as the Yavanarajya inscription.

-The paleography of the Danabhuti Mathura inscription is considered as similar to that of inscriptions in the name of Sodasa, dating to circa 15 CE, such as the Amohini tablet.
+The paleography of the Danabhuti Mathura inscription is considered as similar to that of inscriptions in the name of Sodasa, dating to c.
+15 CE, such as the Amohini tablet.